FranciscoPombal/PSIS/README.md

 ## Valid files

-For conveniencem, executable files and .pdf file are provided in this repo, in addition to the source files
+For convenience, executable files and .pdf file are provided in this repo, in addition to the source files.